frankhjung/article-github-actions/README.md

 * Rebuild our entire project (no cache)
 * Download and run another Docker image to publish static content

 Surprise!
-Even with this compromised workflow, GitHub was still faster than the equivalent pipeline on an alternate Git repository.
+Even with this longer workflow, GitHub was still faster than the equivalent pipeline on an alternate Git repository.
 The pages were also immediately available!
 On other Git repositories we have seen long delays when publishing pages.

 There are some good features to GitHub Actions which are easily composed.
-While JavaScript is not the fist tool we would consider as a workflow language, Docker is very workable compromise, even with a small performance hit.
+While JavaScript is not the first tool we would consider as a workflow language, Docker is very workable compromise, even with a small performance hit.